sbkellogg/eci-589/README.md

 **Zoom/Calendly/Twitter/GitHub:** sbkellogg

-## **Required Course Texts**
+**Meeting Time:** This distance education course is predominantly asynchronous.
+Online tools are utilized throughout the course for communication and interaction.
+In addition, we may use Zoom for real-time web conferencing, virtual office hours, or whole class discussions.
+Occasional live sessions will be held as a time agreeable to most students and otherwise recorded for playback by anyone unable to attend.

+**Virtual Class Locations:** This course will be taught online through NC State's *Moodle* course management platform.
+Access <http://wolfware.ncsu.edu/> and log-in with your Unity ID and password.
+After logging-in, locate and click on ECI 589 to access the course site.

+## **Course Requisites**

+### **Prior Coursework**

+This course part of the Graduate Certificate in Learning Analytics Program and is open to all Masters and Doctoral students.
+ECI 586, Introduction to Learning Analytics, is highly recommended for students pursuing as using R and RStudio.
+For those new to R and programming languages, however, tutorials will be provided.

+### **Course Texts**

 1. Carolan, B. V. (2013). *Social network analysis and education: Theory, methods & applications.* Sage Publications.
 Digital copy available through the [NCSU Library](https://catalog.lib.ncsu.edu/catalog/NCSU2803782).

 2.  *R for Data Science* is available free online at <https://r4ds.had.co.nz>

 3. Researcher and Practitioner Articles (see References for potential readings).
 Provided through [NCSU Course](https://moodle-courses2122.wolfware.ncsu.edu/course/view.php?id=8249).

 **Optional Textbooks**